Lansoweb/LosRateLimit/README.md

 * `forwarded_ip_index` If null (default), the first plausible IP in an XFF header (reading left to right) is used.
 If numeric, only a specific index of IP is used.
 Use `-2` to get the penultimate IP from the list, which could make sense if the header always ends `...<client_ip>, <router_ip>`.
 Or use `0` to use only the first IP (stopping if it's not valid).
 Like `prefer_forwarded`, this only makes sense if your app's always reached through a predictable hop that controls the header - remember these are easily spoofed on the initial request.
 * `keys` Specify different max_requests/reset_time per api key
 * `ips` Specify different max_requests/reset_time per IP
+* `hash_ips` Enable the hashing of IP addresses before storing them.
+This is particularly useful when using a filesystem-based cache implementation and working with IPv6 addresses.
+A salted MD5-hash will be used if you set this to `true`.
+* `hash_salt' This setting allows you to optionally define a custom salt when using hashed IP addresses.
+Only effective when `hash_ips` is `true`.

 The values above indicate that the user can trigger 100 requests per hour.